checklist / cobra starting

 Understand

-COBRA Election PeriodDefines the election window users should verify from employer plan documents and official COBRA materials.
+COBRA Election PeriodDefines the election window readers should verify from employer plan documents and official COBRA materials.

 Sources